-In the Humanities and Fine Arts PEAK, students develop their aesthetic, analytical, and imaginative capacities through courses in language, literature, creative writing, art, music, speech and theatre, philosophy, and religion.
+In the Humanities and Fine Arts PEAK, students develop their aesthetic, analytical, and imaginative capacities through courses in language, literature, creative writing, art, music, speech and theatre, philosophy, and religious studies.
 By inquiring into the historical and cultural contexts of human expression and values, students learn to read in the fullest sense of the word.
 They discern complexities and find meaning across the range of oral, written, visual, and aural expressions of human experience.
 At the same time, they learn to communicate logically, clearly, persuasively, and evocatively, and they encounter the pleasures and challenges of creative work.

 Social Sciences & History

 In our increasingly complex world, it is essential that we are able to understand and analyze both group and individual human behavior, past and present.
 The Social Sciences seek to explain parts of human behavior through observation, participation, comparison, interpretation, logical reasoning, collection of documents and data, and, when amenable to scientific manipulation, experimentation.
 This PEAK enables students to understand the perspectives and limitations—and to use the theories and methods—of the social sciences in studying individuals or the groups, cultures, societies, polities, and economies that organize social life and define human experience.

 Natural Sciences & Mathematics